f5devcentral/f5-xc-terraform-examples/workflow-guides/waf/f5-xc-waf-on-ce-multicloud/MCN-without-SMG/xc-console-demo-guide.rst

 Testing:
 *********

-1. For testing purpose edit your machine's hosts file by adding a line for IP(AWS CE site public IP) to domain(productpage LB domain) mapping or if you have a registered domain name, set up DNS record
+1. For testing purpose edit your local machine's hosts file by adding a line for IP(AWS CE site public IP) to domain(productpage LB domain) mapping or if you have a registered domain name, set up DNS record

 2. Open a browser, enter product page (frontend) domain name in the URL bar and send the request

 .. figure:: assets/Capture_n15.JPG

-3. Once request is successful monitor the request logs in XC console
+3. Once request is successful monitor the request logs in the XC console

 .. figure:: assets/Capture_n16.JPG

-4. Click on "Normal" hyperlink, it will internally initiate a request from frontend to backend
+4. Click on "Normal user" hyperlink, it will internally initiate a request from frontend to backend

 .. figure:: assets/Capture_n_17.JPG

 .. figure:: assets/Capture_n17.JPG

-5. Now monitor the request logs of product page and details LB from the XC Console.
+5. Now, monitor the request logs of product page and details LB from the XC Console.

 .. figure:: assets/Capture_n18.JPG